Catch a Rainbow Everyday (CARE) Stipend

 Fresh Fruit & Vegetable Program (FFVP)

-Students at Cora Kelly School for Math, Science and Technology and William Ramsay Elementary School can now enjoy complimentary sample of fresh fruits and vegetables during the school day, three days per week in addition to corresponding nutrition education.
-Options include fruit and vegetables such as purple potatoes, pomegranates, radishes and familiar but unusual varieties of old favorites like apples and citrus fruits with a preference to regionally grown produce as seasonally available.
+Students at Cora Kelly School for Math, Science and Technology and William Ramsay Elementary School can now enjoy a complimentary sample of fresh fruits and vegetables during the school day, three days per week in addition to corresponding nutrition education.
+Options include fruit and vegetables such as purple potatoes, pomegranates, radishes, and familiar but unusual varieties of old favorites like apples and citrus fruits with a preference to regionally grown produce as seasonally available.

 Through the Fresh Fruit and Vegetable Program (FFVP) administered by the U.S. Department of Agriculture’s Food and Nutrition Service, ACPS is expanding the variety of fruits and vegetables available to children and aims to inspire lifelong healthy choices.